Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 vague prompt : draw a rectangle improved prompt : draw a rectangle with a width of 5 units and a height of 10 units The improved prompt is more effective because it provides clear and specific requirements for the AI model to follow.

+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Explain why the improved prompt is more effective.

+vague prompt : draw a rectangle improved prompt : draw a rectangle with a width of 5 units and a height of 10 units The improved prompt is more effective because it provides clear and specific requirements for the AI model to follow.